 A significant number of these units (185) are of "non-traditional" i.e. steel framed construction, being either Atholl Steel, or Weir Phoenix that we have identified as being problematic in terms of EESSH compliance.
 We have undertaken the installation of external wall insulation to 65 properties (55 of which also received installation of solar photo-voltaic panels), being those that currently do not meet EESSH.
-Going forward our plans for the remaining properties remain largely the same and as many have higher energy ratings, we may be able to proceed with external wall insulation only which would reduce the investment required whilst meeting the standard.
-Future investment will consider this area and other potential funding opportunities alongside the expected changes later in 2024, when the Scottish Government finalises its Social Housing Net Zero Standard (SHNZS) which will replace existing EESSH targets.
+Our plans for the remaining properties remain similar and we are currently considering a pilot project for various measures to a small section of the stock, and in addition, the installation of external wall insulation only to the remainder of the stock.
+Future investment plans are being aligned with our most recent stock condition survey results and the report provided by Changeworks who examined measures suitable for all our stock.
+These will need to be considered against the targets set by the Scottish Government once it finalises its Social Housing Net Zero Standard (SHNZS) which will replace existing EESSH targets.